ohcnivek/kd_helper/README.md

 # kd_helper 🍴🍴🍴
-- a classic example of automation taking over job (rip kitchen assistant)!
+- rip kitchen assistant!

-## how to clone repo:
+## How to clone the repo:
 - skip this part if youre familiar w git at all
 - go to the command line & run `git clone <https link which can be copied when you hit on code on the main page>`